gumityolcu/scikit-learn-dual/doc/whats_new/older_versions.rst

 - New module feature_extraction (see :ref:`class reference
   <feature_extraction_ref>`)

-- New FastICA algorithm in module sklearn.fastica
+- New FastICA algorithm in module sklearn_dual.fastica

 Documentation